 Rental income received by taxpayers is taxable under " Income from House Property".
-However Income Tax Act, 1961 has provided some expenditures under Section 24 which can be claimed as deduction.
+However Income Tax Act, of 1961 has provided some expenditures under Section 24 which can be claimed as deductions.

 There are 2 deductions eligible to be deducted from the Net Annual Value of house property namely:

 - What is Standard Deduction?

 There might be various expenses that are spent to maintain the house property such as repairs, maintenance, depreciation, etc. To cover all these expenses, the Income-tax Act provides a standard deduction of 30% from the Net Annual Value of the house property.
 It is presumed that all the expenses (excluding Interest on housing loan) are covered in this 30% limit and no deduction or expenses in addition to this limit is available to the taxpayer even if actual expenses are higher than the standard deduction.

 (Note- This standard deduction is available to the owner taxpayer even if no expenses are incurred by him or all the expenses are incurred by the tenant).

 2. Interest on housing loan-